- 9 min read

 The boring teams are going to win this phase

-I do not think the winners of the next year of agent tooling will be the teams with the most dramatic demos.
-I think they will be the teams that treat agents like capable but fallible operators inside a tightly designed environment.
+I don’t think the winners of the next year of agent tooling will be the teams with the most dramatic demos.
+I think they’ll be the teams that treat agents like capable but fallible operators inside a tightly designed environment.

-The strongest agent stack will not just be model plus prompt plus tools.
-It will be model plus prompt plus tools plus auth plus policy plus observability plus approvals plus scoped execution.
+The strongest agent stack won’t just be model plus prompt plus tools.
+It’ll be model plus prompt plus tools plus auth plus policy plus observability plus approvals plus scoped execution.

 That sounds less exciting.
-It is also a lot closer to the truth.
+It’s also a lot closer to the truth.

 The industry is slowly admitting this now.
 GitHub is wiring agents into issue workflows with review rules intact.
 Atlassian is shipping MCP with audit logs and allowlists.
 Anthropic is shipping sandboxed agent runtimes with risk classification.
 The MCP spec community is prioritising enterprise auth and observability.
 OpenAI is publicly saying prompt injection looks like social engineering, and its concrete mitigations are things like runtime isolation, restricted egress, URL verification, and monitoring.

 Good.
-That is the adult version of agent engineering.
+That’s the adult version of agent engineering.

-Because once a model can actually do things, the question is no longer whether it looks clever in a demo.
-The question is whether the rest of your system assumes it will eventually be fooled, and contains the damage when that happens.
+Because once a model can actually do things, the question is whether the rest of your system assumes it will eventually be fooled, and contains the damage when that happens.